 It is important that you choose a PCP who makes you feel comfortable.
-When you have a PCP that you like, your PCP will be able to better help you with your health care.
+When you have a PCP that you like, your PCP will be able to better help you with your healthcare.
 This relationship is very important in providing you the care you need.
-You can find a list of our doctors on our website at azcompletehealth.com/completecare or by calling Member Services at 1-888-788-4408, TTY/TDY: 711.
+You can find a list of our doctors on our website at azcompletehealth.com/completecare or by calling Member Services at 1-888-788-4408, TTY/TDD: 711.

-If you wish to change your PCP, please call Member Services at 1-888-788-4408, TTY/TDY: 711 for assistance.
-A PCP change can be made effective the same date of the request.
-However, we encourage you not to change your PCP more than twice a year.
+If you wish to change your PCP, please call Member Services at 1-888-788-4408, TTY/TDD: 711 for help.
+We can change your PCP on the same day that you ask for a change.
+However, we ask that you try not to change your PCP more than twice a year.